djitoro/My_first_Regression_project/README.md

 # RTU_LAB_basic_project
-the project is located in the master branch
+(Attention: the project code is located in the master branch)